-Each year the SENCo will carry out learning walks and pupil voice meetings to observe the provision that is taking place and offer recommendations of alternative or additional provision when necessary.
+Each year the SENCo will carry out learning walks and pupil voice meetings to observe the provision taking place and offer recommendations of alternative or additional provision when necessary.
+This may include the provision of children with SEND in specific subjects or the monitoring of provision on an individual's Support Plan.